-Cobourg has its own Police force with dispatching sub-contracted to Owen Sound.
+Cobourg has its own Police force with dispatching sub-contracted to Owen Sound Police.
 The Chief is Paul VandeGraaf and he is strong on preventative policing and transparency.
 They are active on Social Media and have a good web site with frequent media releases.
 They are governed by a Board with representatives from Town Council – currently Deputy Mayor Nicole Beatty and Adam Bureau.
-Board chair is Dean Pepper.
+Board chair is Ronald Kerr.
 Their Police Station is at 107 King Street West but they have a subsidiary which provides "Business Services" on the second floor of the Venture 13 building on D'Arcy Street opposite the Cobourg Community Centre.
 They are currently investigating whether they need new premises.
 The "Business Services" primarily consist of doing Police record checks for other Canadian Police services.
 Below is some key information.

 Their emergency number is 9 - 1 - 1 but their non-emergency phone number is (905) 372-6821.

 Their general email address is:

 The Board governs the Police and consists of five members, two appointed by the Province of Ontario and three chosen by Cobourg Council.
 For 2023, the board consists of:

 - Ronald Kerr - Chair appointed by the Executive Council of Ontario (Provincial Cabinet) - his term on the board is 31-Jan-2022 to 30-Jan-2025